kagejohn/db_assignment_02/README.md

 You need to have the .NET Core SDK installed on your machine in order to run this project that can be done from [here](https://dotnet.microsoft.com/download).

+You need to have Docker installed on your machine in order to collect the data needed for the project to run that can be done from [here](https://www.docker.com/products/docker-desktop).

 If you are using Windows it is recommended to run the program with the [Git Bash](https://git-scm.com/downloads) terminal or any other Linux-based terminal.

 ### Windows/Linux/Mac